Dan-Viner/LinuxWS/Distributions/Arch/README.md

 `TODO` - add ctrl+c, ctrl+v + clipboard manager

 ### pacman basic usage
-refresh sources:

-	pacman -Syyy
+`pacman -Syyy` - Refresh sources
-get help in general or for specific operation:
+Get help in general or for specific operation:

 	pacman --help (general)
-	pacman -S --help (help for the -S option, for example) install a package:
+	pacman -S --help (help for the -S option, for example) `pacman -S <PACKAGE>` - Install a package

-	pacman -S <PACKAGE>
-Remove a package:
+`pacman -R <PACKAGE>` - Remove a package

-	pacman -R <PACKAGE>
-Upgrade all packages:
+`pacman -Syu` - Upgrade all packages

-	pacman -Syu
-check which files and folders are owned by a package:
+`pacman -Ql <PACKAGE>` - check which files and folders are owned by a package

-	pacman -Ql <PACKAGE>

 ### HiDPI monitors
 to set the correct DPI for your monitors you just need to know its resolution and physical dimensions (in inchs). to check the native resolution typs: